Black Southerners: Great Migration and Civil Rights Movement

 In the 20th century, two major events changed the lives of Black Southerners: the Great Migration and the Civil Rights Movement.

 The first Great Migration began during World War I and continued until 1940, with the second wave hitting its high point during World War II and the post-World War II economic boom, which lasted until 1970.
-During both migrations, five million Blacks left their homes in the South for Northern and Western states to find work in private and public sectors of the economy.
+During both migrations, five million Black people left their homes in the South for Northern and Western states to find work in private and public sectors of the economy.
 They also wanted to leave the racial segregation, lynching, bigotry, violence, and disenfranchisement in the South behind.
 Upon arriving in the North and West, however, Black migrants unsurprisingly faced widespread racial discrimination there as well, being perceived as competitors for jobs and housing and blamed for lowering the property values of white residents.
-Despite this, conditions in the North and Western U.S. were still ahead of the South at that time; blacks in those areas had the right to vote, could send their children to better schools, and were paid more for skilled and unskilled labor.
+Despite this, conditions in the North and Western U.S. were still ahead of the South at that time; black people in those areas had the right to vote, could send their children to better schools, and were paid more for skilled and unskilled labor.

-In reference to why so many Blacks stayed in the South for so long, Jimmie Lewis Franklin points out that while Pan-Africanist values and prolonged discrimination may have inspired the continuous migration of Blacks from the South in search of a better life, many choose to stay not due to a submission to racism, but out of the basic human desire to remain in an established home.
+In reference to why so many Black people stayed in the South for so long, Jimmie Lewis Franklin points out that while Pan-Africanist values and prolonged discrimination may have inspired the continuous migration of Black people from the South in search of a better life, many choose to stay not due to a submission to racism, but out of the basic human desire to remain in an established home.

 The migration also empowered the growing civil rights movement.
 While the movement existed in all parts of the United States, its focus was against ending disenfranchisement and Jim Crow laws in the South.
 A big part of the civil rights movement was nonviolent resistance.
 Organizations were formed around the idea of nonviolence.
 More often than not, the reasoning behind the nonviolence was religion, and the belief that everyone should be treated with love.
 It was also thought that violent protests would never gain the needed momentum, despite the fact that anti-racism protests were often disbanded with intense police violence.
 These nonviolent protestors were also inspired by the work of Gandhi.
 Leaders of the nonviolent protest movement like Martin Luther King Jr. and James Bevel were backed by religious morals and the ideals of Gandhi.
 These ideals, paired with the minds of civil rights leaders, drove the movement.